videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-automation/readme.md

-# Tutorial:	Disaster recovery as a service using Conditional Access APIs
+# Tutorial:	Backup and Restore Conditional Acess Policies

 Intent: As an IT admin, I want to be able to easily backup conditional access policies so I can undo policy changes or recover from a disaster.